raimohanska/sensor-server/README.md

 Server for collecting events from home automation sensors.

-Supports sending data over to Keen.IO and storing it into a local InfluxDB database.
+Supports sending data over to Keen.IO and storing it into an InfluxDB database.

 ## Install